Turbo Takeaways

 State-Specific Tax Laws

-Other than the federal taxes, jackpot winners also have to pay state taxes, depending on where they live.
-For example, Most states have state income tax rates ranging from 2% to 7%.
+Other than federal taxes, jackpot winners also have to pay state taxes, depending on where they live.
+Most states collect state income taxes, with rates ranging from 2% to 7%.

 - Alaska